 Data exported into OpenLCA

-As part of Capella Days, the 13th of October at 5:25 PM EST, Arnaud Dieumegard and Raphaël Pagé, engineers at Obeo, will present this Capella extension and how it helps system designers make architecture decisions that are better for the planet.
+As part of Capella Days, the 13th of October at 5:25 PM EST, Arnaud Dieumegard and Raphaël Pagé, engineers at Obeo, presented this Capella extension and how it helps the system designers make architecture decisions that are better for the planet.